choptastic/sql_bridge/README.markdown

      available database pools.
 No need to identify a specific pool with requests.
    * Connections are made automatically when the first query is attempted
-   * A process determines which database to connect to via the `sigma_sql` application variable `lookup`.
+   * A process determines which database to connect to via the `sql_bridge` application variable `lookup`.
    * This is used commonly to simplify the process of running a single codebase which connects to different database for different users or for different